syncfusion-content/winui-docs/winui/AutoComplete/Getting-Started.md

 # Getting Started with WinUI AutoComplete (SfAutoComplete)

 This section explains how to add the [AutoComplete](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfAutoComplete.html) control and bind data to it.
-This section covers only the basic features needed to get started with the Syncfusion `AutoComplete` control.
+This section covers only the basic features needed to get started with the Syncfusion® `AutoComplete` control.

 ## Creating an application with WinUI AutoComplete